AdaCore/spark2014/docs/ug/usage.rst

 Investigating Unprovable Properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The second step is to consider whether the property is provable [SPEC].
+A check or assertion might be unprovable because a necessary annotation is
+missing:

+* the precondition of the enclosing subprogram might be too weak; or
+* the postcondition of a subprogram called might be too weak; or
+* a loop invariant for an enclosing loop might be too weak; or
+* a loop invariant for a loop before the check or assertion might be too weak.

-The second step is to consider whether the property is provable [SPEC]. |GNATprove| does not look into subprogram bodies, so all the necessary information for calls should be explicit in the subprogram contracts.
-A focused manual review of the code and assertions can efficiently diagnose many cases of missing assertions.
-Even when an assertion is quite large, |GNATprove|
-precisely locates the part that it cannot prove, which can help figuring out the problem.
+In particular, |GNATprove| does not look into subprogram bodies, so all the necessary information for calls should be explicit in the subprogram contracts.
+A focused manual review of the code and assertions can efficiently diagnose many cases of missing annotations.
+Even when an assertion is quite large, |GNATprove| precisely locates the part that it cannot prove, which can help figuring out the problem.
 It may useful to simplify the code during this investigation, for example by adding a simpler assertion and trying to prove it.

 |GNATprove| provides path information that might help the code review.
 Select
 ``Prove --> Show Path`` as described in :ref:`GPS integration` to display